underground-software/ILKD_course_materials/procedures.md

 This command generates git email patches from a base repository.
 The arguments mean the following:

- * `-3` specifies that the three most recent commits should be included, and therefore 3 patche email files will be generated.
+ * `-3` specifies that the three most recent commits should be included, and therefore 3 email patch files will be generated.
 Change the number as needed.

   * `--cover-letter` specifies that a cover letter email template file is generated as "patch 0" of the patchset.
 You should always use this

   * Use `-v<n>`, in this case `-v1` to specify the version number of this patchset.
 Increase this number each time you resubmit an assignment.
 Use `--rfc` to denote on each patch that the changes are a draft posted for review.
-Use this when generating initial submisison patchsets, but not when generating the final submission patchsets.
+Use this when generating initial submissison patchsets, but not when generating the final submission patchsets.

 All of the patches must follow the patch guidelines [1].
 Patches generated from a commit should follow the commit guidelines [2] and the cover letter must follow the cover letter guidelines [3].

-You will recieve an automatic zero on the assignment if any of the patches in your patchset are corrupt.
+You will receive an automatic zero on the assignment if any of the patches in your patchset are corrupt.
 This shouldn't be possible if you generate your patches with `git format-patch`, but if you edit the files manually they might get corrupted.
 You have been warned!
 The correct way to edit the patches is to edit the underlying commits and then regenerate the patches.
-To edit previous comits, see `man git-rebase` and the `--amend` option from `man git-commit`.
+To edit previous commits, see `man git-rebase` and the `--amend` option from `man git-commit`.

 #### [1] Patch Guidelines